Luba Mushtuk: Strictly Come Dancing

 In 2018, the BBC announced that Mushtuk would join the cast of professional dancers on the British television show Strictly Come Dancing.
-She won the 2018 Children in Need special with Shane Lynch.
-She also competed in the 2018 Christmas special, paired with EastEnders actor and Strictly Come Dancing 2014 contestant, Jake Wood.
-She danced with Jay Blades for the 2021 Strictly Come Dancing Christmas Special.
-She danced with Rickie Haywood-Williams for the 2022 Strictly Come Dancing Christmas Special.
+She won the Children in Need special that year with the Irish singer Shane Lynch.
+She has also competed in the Christmas Special four times: with Jake Wood in 2018, Jay Blades in 2021, Rickie Haywood-Williams in 2022 and Nicholas Bailey in 2025.

-For series 17 of Strictly, Mushtuk was partnered with rower James Cracknell.
+In 2019, Mushtuk was partnered with the rower James Cracknell.
 They were the first couple to be eliminated after losing the first dance-off to David James and Nadiya Bychkova.

-For series 18, she was partnered with former NFL player and sports pundit, Jason Bell.
+In 2020, she was partnered with the former NFL player and sports pundit, Jason Bell.
 They were the second couple to be eliminated after losing the second dance-off to Nicola Adams and Katya Jones.

-After 2 years in the dance troupe, she was partnered with actor Adam Thomas for series 21.
+After two series without a celebrity partner and participating only in the professional dances, she was partnered with the actor Adam Thomas for in 2023.
 They were the sixth couple to be eliminated after losing the fifth dance-off to Angela Rippon and Kai Widdrington.
-For series 22 she was partnered with TV presenter Nick Knowles They were the third couple to be eliminated after losing the dance off to Shayne Ward and Nancy Xu.
+In 2024, she was partnered with TV presenter Nick Knowles They were the third couple to be eliminated after losing the dance off to Shayne Ward and Nancy Xu.
+Mushtuk did not receive a partner for the twenty-third series, and it was subsequently revealed the following year that she would be departing the show along with several other professional dancers.
+Speaking on her exit, Mushtuk thanked the show for "the amazing opportunity and unforgettable memories" and said "it [had] truly meant the world to [her]".